-The mullah mumbled and strode back and forth three times between King's bed and the fire, with his fists knotted together behind him and his head bent, as Napoleon used to walk.
+The mullah mumbled and strode back and forth three times between King's bed and the fire, with his fists enotted together behind him and his head bent, as Napoleon used to walk.
 When he stood beside the bed again at last it was with his mind made up, as his clenched fists and his eyes indicated.

 "Make thine own terms with her!" he growled.
 "Write the letter and send it!
-I hold thee; she holds Khinfan and the ammunition.
+I hold thee; she holds Khinjan and the ammunition.
 I am between her and India.
 So be it.
 She shall starve in there!
-She shall lie in there until the war is over and take what terms are offered her in the end !
+She shall lie in there until the war is over and take what terms are offered her in the end!
 Write thine own letter!
-State the case, and bld her answer!"
+State the case, and bid her answer!"

 "Very well," said King.
 He began to see now definitely how India was to be saved.
-It was none of his business to plan yet, but to help others' plans destroy themselves and to sow such
+It was none of his business to plan yet, but to help others' plans destroy themselves and to sow such seed in the broken ground as might bear fruit in time.

-The mullah left him, to squat and gaze into the fire, and mutter, and King ammunition. lay still.
-After a while the muliah went to the mouth of the cave, to stand and stare out at the camp where the thousand fires were dying fitfully and wood amoke purged the air of human nastiness.
-The stars looked down on him. and he seemed to try to read them, standing with fists knotted together at his back.
+The mullah left him, to squat and gaze into the fire, and mutter, and King lay still.
+After a while the mullah went to the mouth of the cave, to stand and stare out at the camp where the thousand fires were dying fitfully and wood smoke purged the air of human mastiness.
+The stars looked down on him, and he seemed to try to read them. standing with fists knotted together at his back.

-And as he stood so, six other multahs came to him and began to argue with him in low tones, he browbeating them all with furions words hissed be- raj are one-one to remember-one to fortween half-closed teeth.
+And as he stood so, six other mullabs came to him and began to argue with him in low tones, he browbeating them all with furious words hissed between half-closed teeth.
 They were whispering still when King fell asleep.
 It was courage, not carelessness, that let him sleep-courage and a great hope born of the mullah's perplexity.